Fees and Funding

 School of Law PhD Scholarships

-Up to three School of Law scholarships will be offered for students entering the PhD programme in 2012-13.
-Scholarships will cover tuition fees at the home/EU rate (3,825 per year): .
+Up to three School of Law scholarships will be offered for students entering the PhD programme in 2014-15.
+Scholarships will cover tuition fees at the home/EU rate.

 Felix Scholarships pay full fees and provide a living allowance.
-The competition is open to candidates applying for a postgraduate masters or research degree who are either Indian nationals, or from a developing country.
-Additional eligibility criteria apply See Felix Scholarships.
-Application forms are usually available from December and closing dates usually fall in February.
-Please contact, Director of Postgraduate Research in the School of Law, before you apply.
+The competition is open to candidates applying for a postgraduate degree who are either Indian nationals, or from a developing country.
+Additional eligibility criteria apply.
+Please follow this link for more information.